Achievable logoAchievable logo

 Vague test questions

-You may encounter a test question regarding long-term capital gain tax rates that does not specify the specific tax rate or indicate the investor’s annual income level.
-If this occurs, you should assume a 15% rate on long-term capital gains.
+You may see a test question about long-term capital gain tax rates that doesn’t specify the investor’s income or the exact rate.
+In that case, assume a 15% long-term capital gains rate.

-Short-term capital gains are made on securities held for one year or less and are taxed at the investor’s income tax bracket, which could be as high as 37% (similar to non-qualified dividends).
-Obviously, investors prefer long-term capital gains because they’re taxed at lower rates.
+Short-term capital gains apply to securities held for one year or less.
+They’re taxed at the investor’s ordinary income tax rate, which could be as high as 37% (similar to non-qualified dividends).

-Capital gains are reported on form 1099-B (B stands for brokerage proceeds).
-Brokerage firms report their customers’ capital gains and losses to the IRS every year.
-If the investor has more gains than losses (net capital gain), they will owe taxes.
+Capital gains are reported on Form 1099-B (the “B” stands for brokerage proceeds).
+Brokerage firms report customers’ capital gains and losses to the IRS each year.
+If the investor has more gains than losses (a net capital gain), they’ll owe taxes.
 A net capital loss can be used as a deduction.

 Cost basis adjustments